 - If you have children together, set boundaries.
 If by rule, he gets to spend time with the children during the Christmas weekend, stick to it.
 If he asks for extra time, it’s best not to let him do that.
-Once you allow that, he will keep asking more favours
+Once you allow that, he will keep asking for more favors

 - Do not be empathetic.
 Narcissists have an empath in their life.
 In the marriage, you were the empath.
 You do not need to be one after the divorce.
-Next time he calls you up to complain about work, do yourself a favour and tell him you are busy
+Next time he calls you up to complain about work, do yourself a favor and tell him you are busy

 - In times of confrontation or a fight, take the high road.
-If your ex is trash talking about you, take the high road
+If your ex-husband is trash talking about you, take the high road